The Engineer’s Guide to Custom Cable Design

 Now that we have listed a few examples of when a retractile cord may be preferred over a straight cord, let’s talk about considerations for customizing your coil cord.
 These are some factors to keep in mind when contacting a Cable Designer as it will help them choose the proper materials.

-Environment – Will the cable be exposed to extreme temperature or any fluids to possibly include chemicals?
+Environment – Will the cable be exposed to extreme temperature, UV, chemical, oil, or water?

 Application need – Is a retractile being considered because the application or part of the application needs to be able to extend and retract or is it more of a rotational need.

-Retracted vs. Extension lengths – Northwire utilizes a 5:1 ratio.
-So, if a cable is 5 feet when retracted, it can extend up to 25 feet.
+Retracted vs. Extension lengths – Northwire can offer different Retracted:Extended ratios.
+Our standard ratio is 1:5.
+So, for example, if a cable is 5 feet when retracted, it can extend up to 25 feet.

 Tangent direction and length – Parallel (axial) vs. drop (tangential).